Fly to Nassau, the Bahamas

 Back on board, relax on sun deck in the late afternoon sun.

 Relax on board with a day at sea

 Enjoy a day at sea as the Ocean Explorer plies the historic waters of the Caribbean.
-Visit the spa, get in a workout at the gym, lounge in the swimming pool, relax on the sun deck catching up with a great book, and enjoy the fabulous cuisine our chefs are cooking up.
+Visit the spa, get in a workout at the gym, relax on the sun deck catching up with a great book, and enjoy the fabulous cuisine our chefs are cooking up.
 Gain more insight about your upcoming destinations from your onboard lecturer.